By: Itai Divinsky

 Senior Community Israel Emissary (Shaliach)

-Please email Itai Divinsky at firstname.lastname@example.org with comments or questions.
+Please email Itai Divinsky at email@example.com with questions or comments.